tibor19/ve-angular-workshop/Lab-Instructions.md

 In this lab we are going to convert the hard-coded image path into a pipe (Hint look at ng g p)

+# Lab 5

+In this lab we are going to use ViewChild and view lifecycle hooks to pass data to the children components.